Kristina01111000/unichirsite/README.md

 - check the automatic updates

-can only get into the site through siteground, sigure out why
+can only get into the site through siteground, sigure out why -> deactivated siteground security plugin